 It is as if they feel like they are the king of the home and it is their duty to watch over everything.
 We have seen Lykoi play fetch, learn to use a toilet, stand on their hind legs, and use their front paws like hands to reach under things.

 We even had one during play carry an item in its paws as it hoped across the floor on its back legs.
 They are full of energy which seems to only run out briefly just to start over again.
 When there are multiple Lykoi in a room, they tend to play and track like a pack.

 We have had litters playing when one smells something to investigate and every sibling decides to follow with their tails up and erect like a pack of wolves after a scent.

 Their behavior is why many people have called them a more dog-like breed compared to many other cat breeds.
 But, in the end, they are still cats, and you will see much of their lives acting like house cats.

 Getting a Lykoi

 I want to thank everyone that has supported the Lykoi over the years, especially our dedicated fans.
-Without the fans, we would not have the positive support to establish this beautiful breed in the world.
+Without our fans, we would not have the positive support to bring this beautiful breed to the world.